 First, it can narrow the blood vessels, straining the flow of oxygen-rich blood throughout the body.
 Second, it can lead to blood clots, which can break loose and block the flow of blood, causing a heart attack or stroke.

 When it comes to your cholesterol numbers, your LDL is the one you want to keep low — ideally less than 100 milligrams per deciliter (mg/dL).

 High levels of HDL have also been shown to protect against stroke and heart attack, while low HDL has been shown to increase those risks.

 According to the National Institutes of Health (NIH), HDL levels of 60 mg/dL and higher are considered protective, while those under 40 mg/dL are a risk factor for heart disease.

 When you have your cholesterol checked, you’ll receive measurements for both your HDL and LDL, but also for your total cholesterol and triglycerides.

 An ideal total cholesterol level is lower than 200 mg/dL.
 Anything between 200 and 239 mg/dL is borderline, and anything above 240 mg/dL is high.

 Triglyceride is another type of fat in your blood.
 Like cholesterol, too much is a bad thing.
 But experts are still unclear on the specifics of these fats.

-There are several things that influence your cholesterol numbers — most of which you have control over.
+There are several things that influence your cholesterol numbers — some of which you have control over.
 While heredity may play a role, so too do diet, weight, and exercise.